HCDigitalScholarship/ds-cookbook/visualizations/django-to-d3.md

 Note that formattedData is the name we gave when we called ''' return render(request, #...) ''' in the view for the page in the previous step.

-The '''|safe''' bit is what Django calls a filter.
+The ```|safe``` bit is what Django calls a filter.
 It is included immediately after is a way to ensure the data is handed to d3 in the correct format; without it, sometimes d3 is handed some weird unicode-y version of the data (extra ',/() characters, etc.) which is of course NOT the form d3 needs to handle it.